ancorasir/ME336-2020Spring/Week 08 Introduction to PyRep/README.md

 cd examples
 python example_panda_reach_target.py
 ```
 **Note:** You  might encounter the qt version problem.
 The CoppeliaSim uses its own qt library in its root folder.
 In case your system find other qt installation under anaconda, you need to remove that qt library and reinstall PyRep.
 Remember to remove the /build folder every time you want to reinstall PyRep.
-Refer to [this issue](https://github.com/stepjam/PyRep/issues/76)
+Refer to [this issue](https://github.com/stepjam/PyRep/issues/76).

 You should see the following window pop out:
 ![](exmple_panda_reach_target.png)

+## Project 1: Kinematic Picking in PyRep
+This project aims to build a robot arm with camera in simulation and complete a picking task based on pre-defined waypoints.
+Please go to the [Simulation](../Simulation) directory for the code and instructions.